cwu2021/ISMS/workflow/vmm/README.md

 there were some issues related to uvm/pmap and wired pages fixed recently, but i don't think this is one of the panics that would result.</i>
 ## NIC/networking with temporal correlation removed, which also simplified vm networking. unused services disabled. keep observing.
+## Emulators
+ - dgen-gtk for sega.
+ - snes9x for super nintendo.